attilaszuc/NeuroExpress-patch-clamp-analysis/README.md

 The executable can be downloaded from this folder together with the attached 3 data files (1 ASCII and 2 ABFs) to test the various analysis modules of the program.
 The program is being optimized for Windows 10 systems.
 It has a redesigned user interface, several automatic features and high performance through multi-threading.
 New features: Improved Savitzky-Golay smoothing algorithm for noisy mini traces.
 The program loads and displays ABF files of mEPSC recordings much faster than prior versions.
-ROI - range of interest.
+ROI - region of interest.
 The user can define up to 4 sections of the trace where analysis is performed separately.
 The program now calculates decay time constants of the mini events.
 The exponential fit is performed automatically and it takes usually less than 1 second to obtain time constants of hundreds of mEPSCs.
 The zoom feature of the program allows to select areas of interest and calculate IEI, amplitude etc. data for the selection only.
 All the calculated parameters can be exported into an Excel worksheet by a simple button click.